-- Legal Department - Speak U
+- Legal Department

+- Speak Up

+- Your local Compliance Champion

 Trade compliance and export/import controls

 As a global company, we must comply with relevant import, export and re-export control laws, regulations, sanctions, embargoes and policies.
 These may include information, data and technology, as well as physical products and services.